 Review your study guide notes by "note making."
 Begin the additional materials, watching videos and listening to the podcasts designed to support your thinking about the big ideas for the week.
 Complete the worksheet assignment along the way (Due before midnight).

-Take the open notes Quiz, 20 multiple choice and true/false questions in 45 minutes (First Attempt).
+Take the open notes Quiz, 20 multiple choice and true/false questions to check for comprehension (First Attempt).

 Thursday/Friday - Plan & Prepare for Challenges